 During the day, Faber breaks news and provides in-depth analysis on a range of business topics during the "Faber Report."
-In his 18 years at CNBC, Faber has broken many big financial stories including the massive fraud at WorldCom, the bailout of the hedge fund Long Term Capital Management, and Rupert Murdoch's unsolicited bid for Dow Jones.
+In his 20 years with CNBC, Faber has broken many big financial stories including the massive fraud at WorldCom, the bailout of the hedge fund Long Term Capital Management and Rupert Murdoch's unsolicited bid for Dow Jones.

 Faber has reported nine documentaries for CNBC for which he has received Loeb, Emmy, Peabody and duPont awards.